-When filtering views, you can also create multiple filters to refine the conditions and further narrow down the applicable entries.
+When filtering entries in a view, you can also create multiple filter rules to refine the conditions and further narrow down the applicable entries.
 A distinction is made here between the And link and the Or link.

 With the And link, all specified conditions must apply to a record for it to be displayed.